ocp-hm-openbmc-opf-ami/meta-ami/README.md

 # MegaRAC OneTree
-- MegaRAC OneTree (OT) is AMI’s next generation BMC firmware solution following MegaRAC SP-X 13.
+- MegaRAC OneTree is AMI’s next generation BMC firmware solution following MegaRAC SP-X 13.
-- Based on Intel and Linux Foundation OpenBMC stack
+- Based on OpenBMC from linux foundation.
+All the SDK from SoC and Si vendors are integrated into OneTree as single stack to support multi SoC and multi silicon.
 - Built on pervasive, open-source industry tools, architecture, and standards such as Yocto, BitBake, OpenEmbedded, D-bus etc..
 - Enriched with added core feature sets for platform manageability
 - Enhanced by AMI advanced technologies such as Expansion Packs (EP) and Silicon Packs (SiP)
 - Backed by AMI’s premium customer support

+### Important Information
+- After Stable release features migrated into the main branch, the tag "OneTree-X.X" is created in the main repositories.
+The tag is just providing the information "when the milestone New feature/feature enhancement migration Finished" Only.
+The latest main branch always provides the latest Bug fixed and Feature enhancement. **Please take the latest main Branch for the project development.**

 ### 1) Prerequisite